panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 result = result * 2;
 ```

-A good practice when choosing the declaration statement for variables is to *prefer `const`, otherwise use `let`.*
+`const` is a one-off assignment variable.
+Reasoning about a `const` variable is easier (compared to `let`) because you know that a `const` variable isn't going to be reassigned.

-Because `const` requires initialization and cannot be reassigned, it is easier to reason about it compared to `let` variables.
+A good practice when choosing the declaration type of variables is to *prefer `const`, otherwise use `let`.*

 For example, if you're looking at a function body and see a `const result = ...` declaration: